[HISTORY: Adopted by the Township Committee of the Township of Blairstown as indicated in article histories. Amendments noted where applicable.]

 Garbage: animal and vegetable wastes, excluding garden composts, resulting from the handling, preparation, cooking and consumption of food.

-Infestations: excessive insects, rodents, feral domestic animals, or other pests caused by the accumulation of garbage, rubbish, abandoned vehicles, or other nuisances, as defined in this chapter.
+Infestations: excessive insects, rodents, feral domestic animals, or other pests caused by the accumulation of garbage, rubbish, abandoned vehicles, or other nuisances, as defined in this article.

 Inoperable vehicles: the storage for more than 30 days of vehicles or parts thereof, regardless of whether licensed, titled or registered, that have been dismantled or in a state of visible disrepair or abandonment, including automobiles, trucks, vans, motorcycles, boats, trailers, mobile homes and recreational vehicles.